Work Health and Safety in the ACT

 Construction workers like any other worker have the right to be safe at work.
 A safety first mentality will go a long way to achieving this.
 The vernacular in the industry must change from “She’ll be right mate” to “safety first and Safe Work Method Statements (SWMS)”.
 The report is telling in its analysis of safety on construction sites yet there are positives, as the report identified that there is a willingness in many companies to institute more rigorous safety methods & procedures, just a lack of knowledge in the ‘how’.

-Lovegrove Solicitors can assist construction companies with generating safety procedures and policies that are compliant with the relevant State and Federal laws and regulations.
+Lovegrove & Cotton can assist construction companies with generating safety procedures and policies that are compliant with the relevant State and Federal laws and regulations.
 Do not hesitate

 Furthermore click here to access the full report and view the 28 recommendations contained therein.